 Additionally, the following tests will occur pre- and post-flight only:

 Refraction Testing: Refraction is a procedure used to measure the refractive status of the eyes (i.e., to obtain a prescription for eyeglasses).
 This is accomplished by having the subject look through a phoropter and focus on an eye chart 20 feet away (manifest refraction).
 A more accurate measure of refractive error, called cycloplegic refraction, is obtained by administering eye drops to the subject to temporarily relax the focusing muscles of the eyes.

-Pupil Reflexes: This test assesses the recution of pupil size in response to light and allows to testing the integrity of the neurological functions of the eye.
+Pupil Reflexes: This test assesses the reaction of pupil size in response to light which is a test of the integrity of the neurological functions of the eye.
 The test operator will shine a bright light (e.g., penlight) in front of the subject's eye and watch for the pupil reaction.